 On December 29, 2010, the Company entered into a Share Exchange Agreement (the "Exchange Agreement") by and among the Company and InspireMD Ltd., a limited company incorporated under the laws of the State of Israel in April 2005.
 Subsequent to the date of execution of the Exchange Agreement, shareholders of InspireMD Ltd., holding 91.7% of InspireMD Ltd.'s issued and outstanding ordinary shares, executed a joinder to the Exchange Agreement and became parties thereto (the "InspireMD Shareholders").
-Pursuant to the Exchange Agreement, on March 31, 2011, the InspireMD Shareholders").
 Pursuant to the Exchange Agreement, on March 31, 2011, the InspireMD Shareholders transferred all of their ordinary shares in InspireMD Ltd. to the Company in exchange for 11,617,977 newly issued shares of common stock of the Company (the "Initial Share Exchange").
-In addition, the remaining holders of InspireMD Ltd.'s ordinary shares separately transferred all of their ordinary shares of InspireMD Ltd. to the Company, in exchange for an aggregate of 1,048,689 newly issued shares of common stock of the Company (the "Share Exchange, the "Share Exchange").
+In addition, the remaining holders of InspireMD Ltd.'s ordinary shares separately transferred all of their ordinary shares of InspireMD Ltd. to the Company, in exchange for an aggregate of 1,048,689 newly issued shares of common stock of the Company (the "Follow Up Share Exchange") and, together with the Initial Share Exchange, the "Share Exchange").
 As a result of the Share Exchange, InspireMD Ltd. became a wholly owned subsidiary of the Company.